 The quantity and type of Primrose Hill conveyancing searches depends primarily on the property, the location, the likelihood of any of these risks, your knowledge of the locality and risks, your general attitude to risk.
 What is important is that you properly appreciate what information each search could supply.
 Then you can decide if you consider that you need that search.
 Should you be uncertain, ask your solicitor to provide guidance.

-My grandmother passed away last year and as sole heir and executor I was left the house in Primrose Hill.
-The house had a relatively small loan remaining of approximately £8000.
-I want to have the title changed into my name whilst I re-mortgage to Kent Reliance, pay off the mortgage.
-Is this possible?
+My aunt passed away last year and as sole heir and executor I was left the property in Primrose Hill.
+The house had a small mortgage remaining of approximately £8000.
+I want to have the title changed into my name whilst I re-mortgage to RBS, pay off the mortgage.
+Is this allowed?

-If you intend to refinance then Kent Reliance will require that you use a conveyancer on the Kent Reliance conveyancing panel.
+Where you plan to re-mortgage then RBS will require that you use a conveyancer on the RBS conveyancing panel.
 Here is link to the Land Registry online guidance around what to do when a property owner dies.
 This will help you to understand the registration process behind changing the details re the registered title. in your case it would appear that you are effectively purchasing the property from the estate.
-Your Kent Reliance conveyancing panel solicitor pays the new mortgage money into the estate, the estate pays off the old mortgage, the charge is released and you become the owner and the Kent Reliance mortgage is registered as a charge at the Land Registry.
+Your RBS conveyancing panel solicitor pays the new mortgage money into the estate, the estate pays off the old mortgage, the charge is released and you become the owner and the RBS mortgage is registered as a charge at the Land Registry.

 I had a mortgage agreed in principle with Principality.
 Primrose Hill conveyancing solicitors are appointed.
 How long does it take for Principality to send the offer to the solicitor?